-Latest performance (17/18) 76.7% against a target of 80%.%.
+Latest performance (17/18) 76.7% against a target of 80%.

 The latest data on Scottish Government website is 'Scotland's People Annual Report Results from the 2016 Scottish Household Survey' published in September 2017.
-Since publication of the Household Survey, street cleanliness LEAMS scores have significantly improved from 92.2 to 94.5.
-A similar improvement is expected in satisfaction when future Household Survey results are published.
+Work is progressing to improve satisfaction through greater community involvement in the Participatory Budget approach being rolled out giving communities more influence in grounds maintenance services.
+Customer surveys carried out as part of the Participatory Budget approach reflect improving satisfaction levels.
+It is hoped our Participatory Budget approach to grounds maintenance will continue to improve customer satisfaction with parks and open spaces.